Paddle Billing

 How it works

-The checkout frame handles collecting customer information and taking payment.
+The checkout frame handles collecting customer information and capturing payment details.
 Your page displays the items list, totals, and options for changing what's on the checkout.
 Paddle.js lets your page and the checkout frame interact with each other.

 Paddle automatically creates a subscription when a checkout completes, ready for you to provision.